domotz/support_scripts/public_api_utils/bulk_script_apply/README.md

 **What happens:**

-- Retrieves all devices from specified collectors
+- Retrieves all devices from specified collectors (or all collectors if not specified)
 - Creates Excel file with device information
 - Adds columns for script parameters
 - Marks required fields in **RED text**